 NEW & NOTABLE

 Each month, a TCG staff member will select a TCG Books title that holds a special meaning — whether it’s a show the staffer performed in, a dog-eared acting resource, a writer that continually inspires or simply a favorite play – and we will offer a special discount on that title for the month.
-For October, Anna Troiano, marketing associate, has selected Cloud 9, by Caryl Churchill, and here’s why.
+For June, Carol Van Keuren, director of advertising, has selected We're Gonna Die by Young Jean Lee, and here’s why.